janerigby/NB/README.md

-Jane's simple tutorials for using python to do astronomical data reduction and visualization, in ipython notebook format.
+Jane's ipython notebooks simple tutorials for using python to do astronomical data reduction and visualization, in ipython notebook format.
 Files:

 Example pyds9.ipynb: